Cody Bellinger Player Props: Cubs vs. Cardinals

 Cody Bellinger At The Plate

-- Bellinger is hitting .300 with nine doubles, a triple, seven home runs and 13 walks.
+- Bellinger is batting .291 with nine doubles, a triple, seven home runs and 15 walks.

-- Among the qualifying hitters in MLB, he ranks 27th in batting average, 41st in on-base percentage, and 13th in slugging.
+- He ranks 34th in batting average, 40th in on base percentage, and 19th in slugging among qualified batters in baseball.

-- Bellinger is batting .286 during his last games and is on a four-game hitting streak.

-- He has homered in 22.6% of his games this season, and 5.1% of his trips to the plate.
+- He has hit a home run in seven games this year (21.2%), leaving the park in 4.8% of his chances at the plate.

-- In 15 games this season (48.4%), Bellinger has picked up an RBI, and in three of those games (9.7%) he had more than one.
+- Bellinger has had an RBI in 15 games this year (45.5%), including three multi-RBI outings (9.1%).
 He has also driven in three or more of his team's runs in one contest.

+- He has scored a run in 22 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.